 develop a communication strategy and plan to ensure effective response when warnings are issued;

-develop mechanisms and facilitate user’s (media, DMCPA and the public) feedback for assessment of warning services including developing severe weather impact and risk information at the national and international levels to:
+develop mechanisms to facilitate user’s (media, DMCPA and the public) feedback, which would be used for the assessment of warning services and in developing severe weather impact and risk information at the national and international levels.
+This process would entail:

-identify and segment major stakeholders involved in different aspects of emergency preparedness and response activities nationally and regionally (e.g. humanitarian agencies);
+identifying and segmenting major stakeholders involved in different aspects of emergency preparedness and response activities, nationally and regionally (e.g. humanitarian agencies);

-mapping of operational emergency preparedness and response decision processes and actions in the participating countries that would require meteorological information for decision and/or support; mapping of decision processes span both national as well as humanitarian agencies providing support to the countries;
+mapping of operational emergency preparedness and response decision processes and actions in the participating countries that would require meteorological information for decision and/or support. mapping of decision processes span both national as well as humanitarian agencies providing support to the countries;

-identify requirements for meteorological products and services, including requirements on information content, format, preferred lead-times, communication and dissemination procedures and any technical advisory services needed to ensure the products and services are understood and appropriately used by the target users;
+identifying requirements for meteorological products and services, including information content, format, preferred lead-times, communication and dissemination procedures and any technical advisory services needed to ensure the products and services are understood and appropriately used by the target users;

 develop products and services to meet the requirements for meteorological products and services expressed by the users involved in operational emergency preparedness and response;

+develop skills and procedures to enable them work effectively with the media such as:

+how to write effective press releases;

+how to conduct interviews;

+how to host press conferences;

-organize interaction with Media;
+how to organize efficient communication channels for the Media;

 develop training tools to facilitate communication with the DMCPA and the Media, including understanding of their respective models of operation, capabilities and limitations;

+develop mechanisms, procedures and skills to use a cross section of communication outlets including:

+The mobile technology for ordinary as well as for smart phones,

+The Internet – Ensuring that the NMS has a well managed website, with a link dedicated to alerts and warnings,

+Television: including facilities and skills for TV weather presentation,

+National and commercial radios, and

+Community radios serving rural and isolated communities such as the RANET radios,

-prepare and strengthen, as appropriate, guidelines to stress exchange of information on warnings between participating NMHSs, and between NMHS and RSMC;
+prepare and strengthen, as appropriate, guidelines stressing exchange of information on warnings between participating NMHSs, and between NMHS and RSMC;

 establish a methodology for documentation of experiences.